 Having bariatric surgery can save a person’s life.
 With just 28% of adults in the United States maintaining a healthy BMI range, obesity has become an epidemic in the country.
 BMI, which stands for body mass index, is a vital calculation to assess an individual’s weight status.

-The rest of the adult population in the United States is considered overweight or obese.
-Obesity is one of the leading causes of type 2 diabetes and is associated with other serious, potentially life-threatening illnesses.
-Between 30-38% of individuals that are obese also smoke or use tobacco regularly.
+Higher weight is considered by the rest of the adult population in the United States.
+Type 2 diabetes is caused by obesity and other serious, potentially life-threatening illnesses are associated with it.
+Between 30-38% of individuals who are of higher weight also smoke or use tobacco regularly.

 Approximately 16 million individuals are currently living with a disease directly related to smoking, reports the CDC.
 For every person that smoking kills, there are thirty more people seriously affected by an illness related to smoking.

-Smoking increases the chances of many different types of cancer, emphysema, heart disease, etc. Reading these facts, it would make sense that an individual who is obese and also smokes would have a much-increased chance of developing serious health issues.
+Smoking increases the chances of many different types of cancer, emphysema, heart disease, etc. Considering these facts, individuals with a higher weight and smoking face a higher likelihood of developing serious health issues.